-This piece is what we call an “automated performance” for the people around the Placa da Figueira.
-Two automatons were put to work of greeting and parting people, mechanically waving the messages “Bem-Vindo” (welcome) and “Adeus” (good-bye).
-The automatons, so-called “signaling robots,” are used in Korea and perhaps elsewhere to control traffics.
+We called this piece an “automated performance” for the people around the Placa da Figueira, Lisbon.
+Two automatons were put to work greeting and saying good-bye to people, mechanically waving the messages “Bem-Vindo” (welcome) and “Adeus” (good-bye).
+The automatons, so-called “signalling robots,” are used in Korea to control traffic.
 Typically, one will be dressed like a construction worker and installed on a motorway, waving a light-up stick in order to alert the drivers to a construction site or a temporary closure.
-As far as we know, the system was introduced quite recently in Korea: the same tedious, repetitive and potentially dangerous communicative tasks would be—and in some cases still are—performed by human workers or more abstract, temporary traffic signs.
+As far as we know, the system was introduced quite recently: the same tedious, repetitive, and potentially dangerous tasks used to be—and in some cases still are—performed by human workers or more abstract, temporary traffic signs.

-It’s interesting to notice how these robots, often with a eerie smile on their faces, try not to alienate human drivers.
-Indeed, sometimes their presence can feel uncanny: especially when you see those that are mistakenly left alone or abandoned, yet somehow manage to continue their automatized waving movements.
+It’s interesting to notice how these robots, often with an eerie smile on their faces, try not to alienate human drivers.
+Indeed, their presence can feel uncanny, especially when you see those that are mistakenly left alone or abandoned, yet somehow manage to continue their automatized waving movements.

-The signaling robots are meant to substitute humans in performing important but repetitive tasks, allowing us to focus on more “creative” work.
-What if we take them out of the intended context, thus rendering their presence itself “redundant,” and put them in a new context—that is, the site of ‘creative’ urban intervention as part of a major design biennale?
+The signalling robots are meant to rid humans of an important yet repetitive task, allowing us to focus on more “creative” work.
+What if we took them out of the intended context, thus rendering their presence itself “redundant,” and put them in a new context—that is, the site of “creative” urban intervention as part of a major design biennale?